Last Updated: November 21, 2023

-Preparation can start when one registers for the exam.
-Registration then becomes the beginning point from which students can work with a deadline and prepare as much as possible without stretching the exam anxiety over a longer period of time.
+Ideally, preparation can start when one registers for the exam.
+Registration then becomes the beginning point from when students can work with a deadline and prepare as much as possible without stretching the examination anxiety over a longer period of time.

-Even if one delays the actual registration process, you can choose a date that fits your schedule with at least a 3-month notice.
-Students who start studying earlier with a specific deadline ahead do better in the test and builds more confidence to attempt the test.
+Even if one delays the actual registration process, they can choose a date that fits their schedule with at least a 3-month notice.
+Students who start studying earlier with a specific deadline do better on the test than those who don’t as this builds more confidence to attempt the test.

-You can register for the test both online and through standard mail given that you include all the necessary documents, a photograph, and make sure that it reaches on time.
+Candidates can register for the test online or through standard mail, given that they attach all the necessary documents including a photograph, and make sure that it arrives on time.
 Ideally, one should need only around 16 weeks or less to prepare for the exam and so can start preparation after registration.

 Understand the Format

-Understanding the format helps planning for the exam easier.
-You will realize that time is an important factor and that you should learn pacing among other things.
+Understanding the format helps plan for the exam more easily.
+Candidates will realize that time is an important factor and that they should learn to pace among other things.

 Take a Diagnostic Test

-Once the deadline has been set and you have deeply studied the format of the exam you can move on to taking a full practice test.
-Yes, before you start preparation you should take a diagnostic test to know where you stand.
+Once the deadline has been set and candidates have studied the format of the exam closely, they can move on to taking a full practice test.
+Yes, before candidates start preparation, they should take a diagnostic test to know where they stand.

-Ensure that the practice test format matches the official test and if possible work on a previously released official SAT practice test.
-Do this within the exact time frame allotted to each test and do NOT cheat.
+Ensure that the practice test format matches the official test and if possible, work on a previously released official SAT practice test.
+Do this within the exact time frame allotted to each section and do NOT cheat.

-Once the time is up, correct the paper according to the answer key to get your raw score.
-This will give you an idea of where you stand and how much you have to study to reach the score you require.
+Once the time is up, correct the paper according to the answer key to get the raw score.
+This will give the candidate an idea of where they stand and how much they have to study in order to reach the required score.

-During the assessment of the diagnostic test, keep a note of recurring concepts that you couldn’t answer and information that you are unaware of.
-You will also be able to identify that despite knowing certain concepts you are unable to attend to questions from that field.
-Such areas will be your areas of weakness.
+During the assessment of the diagnostic test, keep a note of recurring concepts that one couldn’t answer and information that they are unaware of.
+Candidates will also be able to identify that despite knowing certain concepts they are unable to attend to questions from that field.
+Such areas will be their areas of weakness.

-There will also be areas in the test where you seem to be well versed and have made every answer right.
+There will also be areas in the test where one seems to be well-versed and has made every answer right.
 This can vary from topic to topic and can even be restricted to topics or sub-topics.
-But these areas will be considered as your strengths.
+But these areas will be considered as their strengths.

-Understanding your strengths and weaknesses makes you identify the areas of the syllabus that you have to completely learn afresh and areas you can just review a little before the official test.
-This will help you create a study schedule where you can focus on turning your weaknesses into your strengths.
+Understanding one’s strengths and weaknesses makes them identify the areas of the syllabus that they have to completely learn afresh and areas that they can just review a little before the official test.
+This will help candidates create a study schedule where they can focus on turning their weaknesses into strengths.

 Set a Target Score

 Identifying a target score does not rely on average SAT scores in any field.
-Target score deduction requires research regarding different colleges/universities you want to apply to.
-These colleges would have put out lists of percentiles pertaining to students they selected in the previous academic year.
-From this, pick out the 75th percentile score
+Target score deduction requires research regarding different colleges/universities candidates want to apply to.
+These colleges would have put out lists of percentiles about students they selected in the previous academic year.
+From this, one will have to pick out the 75th percentile score

-The 75th percentile score of a college refers to the performance of students in SAT with respect to all the other test-takers.
+The 75th percentile score refers to the performance of students on the SAT with respect to all the other test-takers.
 Most colleges will have a requisite grade above which they will choose students.

-If you simply want to outperform most test-takers you can also aim for the highest score obtainable and achieve for the same.
+If one simply wants to outperform most test-takers, one can also aim for the highest score obtainable and achieve the same.
 But this goes only for students who are used to scoring on higher ends and want to enter Ivy League Colleges for their higher studies.

-There are mostly 3 methods in which you can prep for the SAT exam.
+There are mostly 3 methods in which one can prep for the SAT exam.

-- Self-Prep is one of the most recommended ways if you are a well-disciplined and hardworking person.
-You will be able to have control over what to study.
-You will also be able to study according to a schedule of your choice.
-The other plus point is that this is the most cost-efficient method of all if you minus the cost of one or two good prep books you have to invest in.
+- Self-Prep is one of the most recommended ways if the candidate is a well-disciplined and hardworking person.
+They will be able to have control over what to study.
+Candidates will also be able to study according to a schedule of their choice.
+The other plus point is that this is the most cost-efficient method of all if one subtracts the cost of one or two good prep books for SAT that they will have to invest in.

 At the same time, it will not always be easy to stay focused without external pressure.
-Figuring out your strengths and weaknesses may also be challenging in the long run.
-People often prefer self-prep for the Reading and Writing section and availing some form of guidance for Mathematics.
+Figuring out one’s strengths and weaknesses may also be challenging in the long run.
+People often prefer self-prep for the Reading and Writing section and seek some form of guidance for the Mathematics section.

-- Online Courses is a relatively new method, one that has gained prominence especially during the pandemic.
+- Online Courses is a relatively new method and one that has gained prominence, especially during the pandemic.
 This is a good investment since it will be easier to diagnose weaknesses, do practice problems, and track progress.
-You will also be able to have quality content with the best teachers available within the confines of your house.
+Candidates will also be able to have quality content with the best teachers available within the confines of their house.

 - Private Tutor Investing in a private tutor can also be done online nowadays.
 Most online prep courses and other offline prep courses offer services and packages where students can interact with tutors on a 1-on-1 basis.
-Private tutors, though expensive, will help you create study plans, identify strengths and weaknesses and also create strategies that will suit you personally while preparing for the exam.
+Private tutors, though expensive, will help candidates create study plans, identify strengths and weaknesses, and also create strategies that will suit them personally while preparing for the exam.

 Create a Study Schedule and Stick to it

-Be realistic while creating your study schedule.
+Be realistic while creating the study schedule.
 Keep enough time for other activities

-so that you will be able to stick to the plan as closely as possible.
+so that one will be able to stick to the plan as closely as possible.
 Spend a stipulated amount of time

-every day based on how many points you need to increase to reach your target goal.
+every day based on how many points one needs to increase in order to reach their target score.

-Your study schedule can include around 3 hours on a school day and have a maximum of 5 hours on weekends.
-Devote your weekends for practice tests and self-evaluation so you can plan the topics to be dealt with in the following week.
+The study schedule can include around 3 hours on a school day and a maximum of 5 hours on weekends.
+Devote weekends for practice tests and self-evaluation so that one can plan the topics to be dealt with in the following week.

-Do NOT cram yourself with content the day before the exam.
-Understand that you have already studied the content for school and are just brushing up your knowledge.
+Do NOT cram a lot of content the day before the exam.
+Understand that one must already have studied the content for school and requires only brushing up their knowledge.

 Mastering the Strategies

-SAT being a competitive test relies on a strategical approach to solving problems than following it content by content.
-This helps you manage time and finish problems without all the steps that are deemed necessary otherwise.
+SAT being a competitive test relies on a strategical approach to solving problems rather than following it content by content.
+This helps one manage time and finish problems without all the steps that are deemed necessary otherwise.

 Practice until Perfect

-Practicing for the test can be divided into two components where firstly you practice questions after every topic until the topic has been completely grasped along with key strategies that help you solve problems before time.
-Here, you can stop after every question to confirm your answers and go back to where you have gone wrong until you learn from your mistakes.
+Practicing for the test can be divided into two components firstly, candidates practice questions after every topic until the topic has been completely understood along with key strategies that help them solve problems in time.
+Here, candidates can stop after every question to confirm their answers and go back to where they have gone wrong until they learn from their mistakes.

-Secondly, once you are done with the topics individually you can do full practice tests one after the other to manage overall time and get the hang of the exam.
-This helps you understand which areas you still lack in and gives you an idea of how much time you still need to make your performance perfect.
-Both these practicing techniques followed one after the other helps you crack the exam easily.
+Secondly, once done with the topics individually candidates can do full practice tests one after the other to manage overall time and get the hang of the exam.
+This helps one understand which areas they still lack and gives an idea of how much time they still need to make their performance perfect.
+Both these practicing techniques followed one after the other help candidates crack the exam easily.